vfarcic/devops26/manuscript/17-progressive-delivery.md

 git push
 ```

 We made a silly change, we pushed it to GitHub, and that triggered yet another build.
-All we have to do is wait or, even better, watch the activities of *go-demo-6* and the staging environment pipelines to confirm that everything was executed correctly.
+All we have to do is wait.
+Or, even better, we can watch the activities of *go-demo-6* and the staging environment pipelines to confirm that everything was executed correctly.
 I'll skip showing you the `jx get activities` commands given that I'm sure you already know them by heart.

 Assuming that you were patient enough and waited until the new release is deployed, now we can confirm that the Ingress was indeed created.